zhi-g/sublime-ensime/README.md

 ## Project status

 This is a beta version.
 Basic things will work (for example, error highlighting), but there might still be problems.
-Please, submit issues to our tracker if you catch SublimeScala misbehaving: https://github.com/sublimescala/sublime-ensime/issues/new.
+Please submit issues to our tracker if you catch SublimeScala misbehaving: https://github.com/sublimescala/sublime-ensime/issues/new.

 ## Features

+* Natively targets Scala 2.10.x, also supports Scala 2.9.x.

 * Creates and understands `.ensime` projects (maximum one project per Sublime window, if you have a project with multiple subprojects only a single subproject will be available at a time).